icgc-argo/argo-docs/docs/submission/validating-molecular-data.md

 See github for the same example of a correctly formatted payload from a [normal sample](https://github.com/icgc-argo/argo-metadata-schemas/blob/master/example_payloads/dash1_normal.json) and a [tumour sample](https://github.com/icgc-argo/argo-metadata-schemas/blob/master/example_payloads/dash1_tumour.json).

 Depending on the type of sequencing that was done, the `read_groups` section of the payload will need to be adjusted.
-Examples of correctly formatted `read groups` that meet [the rules](/docs/submission/submitting-molecular-data#file-and-data-validation-rules) for paired-end vs single-end sequencing are are shown here as examples.
+The following are examples of correctly formatted `read_groups` that meet [the rules](/docs/submission/molecular-data-prep#file-and-data-validation-rules) for paired-end vs single-end sequencing:

 <!---  Tabs start here -->